-We expect Firms to have a comprehensive business continuity plan and evidence of its effectiveness through appropriate testing or in maintaining continuity of business during the COVID-19 pandemic.
+We expect Firms to have a comprehensive business continuity plan and evidence of its effectiveness through appropriate testing.

 We would expect to see a low level of substantive complaints and demonstration of a clear process for resolving complaints.

 The administration is carried out in-house and with service standards of between one and five working days for a range of tasks, including a one day target for new premiums to be credited to an account.
 If the agreed service standards are met, core financial transactions will be processed promptly and accurately.